snakemake/snakemake/docs/snakefiles/rules.rst

 A link to the R Markdown document with the snakemake object can be inserted.
 Therefore a variable called ``rmd`` needs to be added to the ``params`` section in the header of the ``report.Rmd`` file.
 The generated R Markdown file with snakemake object will be saved in the file specified in this ``rmd`` variable.
 This file can be embedded into the HTML document using base64 encoding and a link can be inserted as shown in the example above.
 Also other input and output files can be embedded in this way to make a portable report.
 Note that the above method with a data URI only works for small files.
 An experimental technology to embed larger files is using Javascript Blob `object <https://developer.mozilla.org/en-US/docs/Web/API/Blob>`_.

+.. _snakefiles_notebook-integration:

 Jupyter notebook integration
 ----------------------------

 Instead of plain scripts (see above), one can integrate Jupyter_ Notebooks.
+This enables the interactive development of data analysis components (e.g. for plotting).
 Integration works as follows (note the use of `notebook:` instead of `script:`):

 .. _Jupyter: https://jupyter.org/